rbergm/pg_lab/docs/hinting.md

 added to the _preload libraries_.
 If you decide to build pg_lab on your own, make sure to also setup the hinting extension (see `extensions/pg_lab` for details).

+When pg_lab detects a hint block, it will check whether the final execution plan is compatible with all hints.
+If this should not be the case (due to the [Limitations](#hint-enforcement)), an error will be raised.
+This behavior can be disabled by setting `pg_lab.check_final_path` to _off_.

 ## Hint List